 Stopping briefly at the base, we look back and take in the past few miles of sweeping down-land.
 We’ve already climbed a thousand feet or so, the small forest-lined winding roads chocked with running water, fallen trees, and flocks of sheep.
 Now tittering above the forest line, the grand vista of the lowlands takes our breath away as mountain grass turns to mottled forest to yellow field land to the blue beyond.
 Yet looking ahead we see promises of a twisted and steep ascent to our final goal; the glacial mirror of lake Bâlea.
 A gently flowing alpine stream gurgles and cuts the narrow valley in half, lush green carpet curving up either side to steep rocky walls peppered with brown bushes and the occasional mountain goat.
 Two cyclists pass us on the flats, they shout and wave, double down, and continue waging their own battle up Romania’s infamous Transfagarasan pass.

-1am approaches and a man sits down behind me, he must have gotten on at the border.
+1am approaches and a new face sits down behind me, he must have embarked at the Hungarian border.
 His face reflects in the black mirror of our shared window, the forlorn and slightly deranged stare out into oblivion silently betraying his acute drunkenness.

 PelesBarnaby Jaco Skinner / Nikon D800e / 14 - 24 f2.8